NethServer/nethserver-freepbx/README.rst

     yum --enablerepo=nethserver-testing clean all
     yum --enablerepo=nethserver-testing install nethserver-freepbx

-This install and configure MariaDB, Asterisk 13, FreePBX 14
+MariaDB, Asterisk 13 and FreePBX 14 will be installed and configured.

 FreePBX Modules
 ===============

-Since there are still a few modules on freepbx mirrors for 14, to see full list of all available modules you need to change FreePBX version to 13.
-This could have negative consequences, but allow you to install old modules that are probably compatible
+Since there are still a few modules on freepbx mirrors for 14, to see the full list of all available modules you need to change FreePBX version to 13.
+This could have negative consequences, but allows you to install old modules that are probably compatible.

 ::